SYNFIX: Automatically Fixing Syntax Errors using Compiler Diagnostics: Methodology

-When compiled with \javac, syntactically incorrect programs yield diagnostic errors; though the messages \emph{are not precise}, they are useful.
-Figure~\ref{fig:javac} (a) presents an actual student program with two syntactic errors (missing ``\emph{main}'' and unwanted operator ``\emph{+}'').
-The \javac compiler reports those two errors for the given program~\ref{fig:javac} (b); however, these error messages are unhelpful.
-However, \javac does in this case finger the actual lines with errors.
+\javac flags syntactically incorrect programs with diagnostic errors; though the messages \emph{are not precise}, they are sometimes useful.
+Fig.~\ref{fig:javac} (a) presents an actual novice program with two syntactic errors (missing ``\emph{main}'' and unwanted operator ``\emph{+}'').
+The \javac compiler reports those two errors for the given program~\ref{fig:javac} (b).
+Although these error messages are unhelpful, \javac does in this case finger the actual lines with errors.
 Line-level syntax error localization can be helpful, if the program is long.
 DeepFix, for example, can not fix longer programs; it relies on seq2seq translation methods, and so has trouble with inputs longer than a few 100's of tokens. \oldname resolves this problem by trying to fix every line in the program using its \fragfix second stage; this approach does induce a fair number of false positives. \javac promises more accurate location, which could reduce this risk.